shooking/ZoomPedalFun/README.md

 # ZoomPedalFun
 A collection of tips and tricks for Zoom B1On, B1XFour and G1XFour pedals.
+Now extended to G5, G3n, G5n, MS-70CDR.

 The aim of this work is to allow others to trial any tips & tricks found, at their own risk, to get more fun out of these wonderful pedals.